Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 ### Magical solutions, alembic, cauldron

+Spell Research extends the alchemy/spell system with the introduction of magical solutions (solutions).

+First of all, why should you bother with this complicated system when vanilla alchemy is sitting right there?
+Well, there are a few reasons:

+1. 'Elixirs' have 4 identical effects on them, so they can be combined with standard ingredients to add an extra effect to your potions/poisons.
+A Dilute Paralysis Elixir would be a great addition to your poisons for example.
+1. Any 3 Elixirs can be combined together to make any 3 effect potions or poisons.
+1. Elixirs can be concentrated to make potions and poisons much much stronger than ones made with vanilla ingredients.
+1. And, for our users, this system is the only way to make Fortify Enchanting potions.

+The basics are this: ingredients, potions, 'imbued' or 'broken enchanted' objects, and some clutter can be broken down with an Alembic or Cauldron to make alchemical solutions, which have obfuscated names.
+These can then be combined at an alembic to make alchemical elixirs, which have obfuscated effects.

+This system is a step away from alchemy, and a step towards chemistry.
+Think Victorian-Era medicine.
+The goal here is to find what effects are produced by different solutions, and what patterns there are.
+(And there are some patterns if you look close enough.)

-Spell Research extends the alchemy/spell system with the introduction of magical liquids (solutions) that are produced by breaking down ingredients, potions, or enchanted artifacts, using an alembic or a cauldron.
-These liquids can be used with an alembic in a few ways:
+These solutions can be used with an alembic in a few ways:

-* Analyzing liquids with an alembic grants elemental archetype XP and some alchemy XP.
+* Analyzing solutions with an alembic grants elemental archetype XP and some alchemy XP.
-* Liquids can be mixed into potent elixirs (a type of ingredient), and different salts, e.g. void/fire/frost salts.
+* Solutions can be mixed into potent elixirs, and different salts, e.g. void/fire/frost salts.
-* Liquids can be upgraded or downgraded.
+* Solutions can be upgraded or downgraded.

-There are 34 different kinds of liquids - one for each elemental archetype.
+There are 34 different kinds of solutions - one for each elemental archetype.
 They are categorized into six tiers based on potency:

 *Tiers*